Creating an Access Control Policy

 • Allow Traffic: This allows traffic from the devices.

-• Block Traffic: This deny traffic from the devices.
+• Block Traffic: This denies traffic from the devices.

-• OS Vendor: Select the OS vendor for the device from the dropdown.
+• OS or Manufacturer: Select the OS vendor for the device from the drop-down.

 Note: The OS type field is populated based on the type of device.
-For example, if the device type is selected as Gaming, the OS or Manufacturer dropdown displays the following options: All, GameCube, Wii, PlayStation, Xbox, and Nitendo.
+For example, if the device type is selected as Gaming, the OS or Manufacturer drop-down displays the following options: All, GameCube, Wii, PlayStation, Xbox, and Nintendo.

 • Rate Limit: Configure the From client and To client rate limit using the sliders.